Biden plan to change health rules could leave imprint in Georgia

 Georgia’s Medicaid waiver plan is expected to add an estimated 50,000 Georgians to the program’s rolls, a number that critics point out is far lower than the enrollment increase projected under a full Medicaid expansion.
 Georgia is one of about a dozen states that have not pursued expansion, which has been opposed by Republicans who control the state government.

-The state has the third-highest rate in the nation of people without health coverage — 13.4 percent.
+The state has the third-highest rate in the nation of people without health coverage — 13.4%.

 Reopening exchange enrollment